HarryAnthony/Mahalanobis-OOD-detection/README.md

 pacemaker_data =  dataset['Path'].isin(pacemaker_list)]
 ```

 Creating this set annotations was necessary to create a reliable OOD evaluation because we found the original class *Support-Devices* of CheXpert contained some label noise (as it's made by an NLP model) and contained heterogeneous set of devices (as opposed to our *Pacemaker* class), which complicated analysis of OOD patterns.
+If you find any issues, please let us know so they can be addressed.

 **DISCLAIMER**: These annotations were made by author Harry Anthony (PhD candidate in Engineering Science) based on visual inspection, and were **not validated by medical experts**.
 This data is for **research purposes only**.